SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

         However, the values of these components are different from instance to instance.
 For example, one instance is a red sedan of brand A having a certain acceleration; another instance is a black SUV of brand B and so on.
-You can create an object (or instance respectively) that stands for an actual vehicle with which you can work with.
+You can create an object (or instance respectively) that stands for an actual vehicle which you can work with.
 You might create any number of objects that are based on such a class - if instantiation is allowed.
 -   contain
     [components](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencomponent_glosry.htm "Glossary Entry"):
     -   [Attributes](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenattribute_glosry.htm "Glossary Entry")